In the following tutorial, you'll learn how to make a Squid Game card like the one from the famous television series.

 1. How to Create a New Document and Set Up the Bleed Area

 Hit Control-N to create a new document.
 Select Pixels from the drop-down menu, and set the Width to 1050 px and the Height to 600 px.
 Select CMYK for the Color Mode and set the Resolution to 300 ppi, and then click that Create button.
+If you want a Squid Game card that's printable, these settings will be helpful.

 Before we add the kraft paper texture and start work on the design, let's add the bleed area.
 The bleed is the area outside a document that's trimmed after printing.